What Is The Best Concealed Carry Holster? We Explore All The Options!

 These holsters are very versatile and are a much better option than simply carrying your gun in a pocket by itself.
 The best pocket holsters will keep your gun orientated in the correct position for drawing (an upside down gun can cost you vital seconds in drawing, as well as accidental discharge in heightened self-defense situations), will reduce printing of your weapon through the pocket, and also cover the trigger guard which will help reduce the chances of accidental discharge.
 Also, look for pocket holsters that are made from specialist ‘sticky’ material on the outside, which helps to keep your holster in your pocket when drawing your weapon, instead of the holster coming out with your gun.
 In a self-defense situation, you may not have time to take off the holster from the end of your gun if it has been drawn out of the pocket at the same time.

 Naturally, you will need to take a look at your wardrobe and look at your pocket sizes.
 Your pocket holster must match the size of your gun as well as the size of your pockets.
 Because of this, gun users who prefer these types of holsters tend to have more than one to fit different pockets.
 For pockets on pants, even the best pocket holsters will not disguise the larger guns and they are mainly used in conjunction with mini-guns and sub-compact pistols.
 However, pocket holsters can be used with the larger pockets found on jackets and coats, allowing you to use these in conjunction with larger guns.
 However, consideration needs to be given regarding climate and occasions as it may not be appropriate to be wearing a jacket or coat.
+If you need quick access and quick draw from your weapon, a pocket holster might not be the best concealed carry holster for your needs.

 These holsters come in versions that can carry all sizes of guns, even the full size service pistols.
 However, we do not recommend these holster for large guns.
 Unless your general style is wearing very wide hemmed pants, then these holsters will not be able to conceal your large gun effectively, whilst also causing you discomfort due to the weight of the gun.
 These holsters are generally best used with mini-guns and sub-compact pistols, as these guns are small enough to conceal (with boot-cut pant legs) and light enough to carry in comfort.
 A major advantage of these holsters is that they can be worn with men’s formal wear, as most formal pants for men tend to have a reasonably wide hem.
 These holsters can be very tiring on legs, so unless you have strong legs, or a super-light pistol, then these holsters are ideal for people who will spend a lot of time sitting down.
 Do watch out for situations where sitting down causes the hem of your pants to ride up and display your gun.
 This can be even more likely if you tend to cross your legs when you sit.
 Try pulling your socks over the bottom of your holster to help with concealment when sitting down.

 The main disadvantage to ankle holsters is speed of draw.
 Vital seconds are needed to kneel and draw your gun.
 The weight of the gun and the holster may also impede your running speed if you are trying to get away from a situation.
+If you need to good conceal-ability, an ankle holster is a good contender for best concealed carry holster, as long as you plan to carry a smaller gun of course.

 Small of the back (SOB) holsters: